- Code POLS2055

 See Future Offerings

-- understand the diversity of the Pacific region, including its political institutions and prevailing cultures;
+- Demonstrate knowledge of the diversity of the Pacific region, including its political institutions and cultures;

-- produce a persuasive argument about the relationship between politics and development in the Pacific Islands; and
+- Communicate persuasively, in a variety of formats, arguments about Pacific politics, international relations, and the relationship between politics and development in the Pacific Islands.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.